IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_part1.md

 conn.close()
 ```

-If you are just starting with the SQL or you are writing a complicated statement, try it rather out somewhere else first (like PgAdmin), because python will not tell you where is an error in it, at least that was my case, it just kind of froze.
+If you are just starting with the SQL or you are writing a complicated statement, try it rather out somewhere else first (like PgAdmin), because python will not tell you where is an error in it, at least that was my case, it just froze.

 And that was it, the only pain I had with this was putting data into a data frame, were I had to specify all the columns, so if you are pulling table with 20 columns it can get pretty tedious.
 If you know how to get the column names from the statement automatically, so I don't have to write them down, please let me know, thank you :)